 Firms may claim for employees of any nationality and on any type of contract, including: full-time, part-time, fixed-term, agency and zero-hour.
 Certain other groups (e.g. office holders such as company directors and salaried members of LLPs) are also covered by the scheme.
-However, in each case, they must have been on the firm's PAYE payroll (and not already on unpaid leave) on 28 February 2020.
+However, in each case, they must have been on the firm's PAYE payroll and notified to HMRC on an RTI submission on or before 19 March 2020.

-Firms may rehire employees dismissed for any reason on or after 28 February 2020, furlough them and still benefit from the scheme.
+Firms may also rehire employees dismissed for whatever reason on or after 28 February 2020, furlough them and still benefit from the scheme, provided the eligibility criteria are met.
 However, firms are not obliged to re-hire such employees, nor even to retain employees once furlough ends.

-Firms will not be able to claim for employees hired after 28 February 2020.
+Subject to the above, firms will not be able to claim for employees hired after 19 March 2020.